For the exchange student interested in being the link between planning and implementing construction projects.

 It is a full time elective subject.
 Students should expect to spend around 15 hours per week attending lectures, 10 hours for project team work and another 15 hours on own preparation: Reading, doing assignments etc.

 The purpose of the course is to give the student prerequisite skills in visual programming and parametric design through the use of Dynamo for Revit and gained a series of generic competencies.

-The goal for the student is:
+The goals for the student are the following:

 The course gives an overview of how Dynamo for Revit, can be used when designing digitally.